 More often they come with a visor sometimes adjustable to accommodate the rider to stay safe from dirt, sun, and sand particles that can get into your eyes when you go at high speed.

-Some of these helmets are half shell helmets with full rear head coverage, while some of these are full-face mountain bike helmets with a chin guard wrap around your face.
+Some of these helmets are half-shell helmets with full rear head coverage, while some of these are full-face mountain bike helmets with a chin guard wrapped around your face.
 These types of helmets can be a great choice for downhill mountain biking and sometimes for recreational park riding.

 Below here, we have jotted down some crucial factors that every mountain bike helmet must have in them.